Blog

 There are a couple of other minor things that are generally included, like a notes section to explain any acronyms or abbreviations.
 You can see a sample transcript here.

 There are even a variety of ways that you can arrange your transcript, depending on the way your family does school.
-I have templates and more information in my online package, The Total Transcript Solution
+If you need help creating a high-quality transcript, I have templates and more information in my online package, The Total Transcript Solution

-I hope this has all been helpful.
-You can make an official homeschool transcript unique to your homeschool and one that shows the uniqueness of your child.
+You can make an official homeschool transcript — one that reflects your values, your hard work, and shows the uniqueness of your child.

 Comments